Future Work: How Millennials Will Change The Workplace In 5 Years

 Millennials are digital natives.
 It’s how we make friends, shop, discover, understand and experience the world around us.

-We grew up with technology that developed at a faster rate in the history and that makes us by far, the most agile, responsive, and informed generation ever.
+We grew up with technology that developed at a faster rate in history and that makes us by far, the most agile, responsive, and informed generation ever.

 This can be positive for employers.
 By being connected 24/7 Millennials are easily approachable and responsive.
 Long gone are the days when someone was out of the office, they were effectively out of contact.